Urban and regional planning encompasses the development and implementation of public policies that improve the quality of life in cities and regions.

 Analysis of Census of Population data using GIS software; data and analytical needs of urban planners; coverage of GIS topics to plan functions of GIS and spatial analysis, varied GIS software in a planning organization; structure of the Census.

-Data bases, GIS, planning support systems; spatial model building and use of spatial statistics; applications to substantive problems in transportation, environment, housing, economic development.
-Prerequisites: URP:6225.
+Databases, GIS, planning support systems; spatial model building and use of spatial statistics; applications to substantive problems in transportation, environment, housing, economic development.
+Recommendations: completion of an introductory GIS course.

 URP:6228 GIS for Local Government1 s.h.